-This is your free York City Guide!
-It’s a city that’s famous for its medieval walls, cobbled shopping streets, huge cathedral and the creation of the world’s most popular chocolate bar.
-York is currently marking its 800th year as a city, so it’s a great time to visit.
-We used the York Pass which is a great way to see lots of attractions for free.
+The UK city of York is famous for its medieval walls, cobbled shopping streets, huge cathedral and the creation of the world’s most popular chocolate bar.
+There’s so much to do here that anytime is a great time to visit.
+We used the York City Pass which is a great way to see lots of attractions for free.

 WHAT TO DO IN YORK

-Walk The Walls – York has more miles of intact city walls than anywhere else in England and they’re well worth walking.
-Going all the way around will take about 2 hours, but along the way you’ll feel part of the history of the place and you’ll get to see most of the major sights too.
+Walk The Walls – York has more miles of intact city walls than anywhere else in England and it’s a lovely experience to walk them.
+Going all the way around will take about 2 hours.
 There are a few sections where the walls are missing, but maps on each set of stairs should show you where the next section begins.
-There are benches to rest your legs every so often but if you don’t feel you can do the whole route, we think the best bit to walk starts at the river on Bishopgate Street and continues round to the river near the War Memorial Gardens.
+We think the best bit to walk starts at the river on Bishopgate Street and continues round to the river near the War Memorial Gardens.
 If you walk this way round, you’ll get a tremendous view of York Minster as you turn the corner near the railway station.

 The Shambles – Europe’s oldest shopping street was mentioned in the Doomsday Book of 1086 and is best known for its period properties that almost touch across the street as the levels go up.
-Hundreds of years ago, these were ordinary homes lived in by people practicing some of the traditional professions, mainly butchery, but today the street is packed with traders of all kinds from gift shops to tea rooms.
+Hundreds of years ago, these were ordinary homes above with traditional professions being operated as businesses at street level.
+Today the street is still packed with traders of all kinds from gift shops to tea rooms.
 The street often gets busy and it’s tiny, so at peak times don’t expect to be able to stand in the middle of a large crowd taking photos.
 If you want to stop for tea here, a popular choice is the Earl Grey Tea Rooms.

 York Minster – It’s described as “one of the world’s greatest cathedrals” and when you visit, it certainly has the wow factor!
 Building began on the current church in 1220 but was not declared complete until 1472.
 There are lots of features to look out for.
 The stained glass windows are particularly impressive, as are the carvings on the choir screen.
 We also enjoyed sitting in the octagonal chapter house.
 For an extra fee you can take a tower tour up the central tower for great views of York.